katzwebservices/dsidxpress/readme.txt

 = <next> =

 * Fixed bug where notices were being shown and slideshow wasn't working when server was incorrectly configured.
+* Fixed slideshow XML so it's syntactically valid and will show up when viewed in a browser.

 = 1.1.37 =